 Job Growth Projections – Master’s-Educated Public Health Professionals in Ohio

-According to the U.S. Bureau of Labor Statistics, Ohio will see strong job growth in the public health sector during the ten years between 2016 and 2026:
+According to the U.S. Department of Labor, Ohio will see strong job growth in the public health sector during the 10 years between 2022 and 2032:

 Salary Range – Public Health Professions in Ohio that Require a Master’s Degree

-The U.S. Bureau of Labor and Statistics provided the following figures for public health jobs in Ohio in 2019.
-The salaries below range from the bottom tenth percentile to the 90th percentile:
+The U.S. Bureau of Labor Statistics provides the following figures for public health jobs in Ohio for 2023.
+The salaries below range from the median to top 10%:

 The Jobs & Careers You Can Get with a Public Health Degree in Ohio